alexhsamuel/ora/docs/times.rst

 - Another time instance, or an _aware_ `datetime.datetime` instance.
 - An ISO 8601 string, or `"MIN"` or `"MAX"`.

+The `std` attribute returns the time represented as closely as possible by a `datetime.datetime` instance.
+The instance's `tzinfo` is always explicitly set to UTC.

+    >>> time.std
+    datetime.datetime(2018, 7, 12, 19, 32, 39, 791202, tzinfo=datetime.timezone.utc)

 Special times
 -------------